joinpursuit/functions_and_scope_assignment/README.md

 ## Question 12

-Write a function that flips a dictionary.
+Write a function that flips an object.
 All of the keys are now values and all of the values are now keys.

 Example: